Custom Engee support packages.Integrations

 |

 Let’s create a support package with our own file hierarchy.
-To do this, we use a template folder. module, which has directories inside it devices and targets.
+To do this, we use a template folder. extension, which has directories inside it devices and targets.

 -

-Device is an arbitrary user class that does not interact with Engee models and does not use their data.
+Device (Device) is an arbitrary custom class that does not interact with models.
+Engee and it doesn’t use their data.

 -

-Target is a user class that interacts with the Engee model, receives data from it for processing, and executes on another platform (microcontroller, separate computer, etc.).
+Target is a custom class that interacts with the model Engee, receives data from it for processing and executes on another platform (microcontroller, separate computer, etc.).

 In our example, we will create a device with a multi-file structure.